modern-forms/Modern.Forms/README.md

 ### OSX

-I don't have a Mac and it appears neither did the guy who ported `System.CoreFX.Forms`, so it is likely there will need to be additional porting work to get it functional.
-Once `System.CoreFX.Forms` is successfully running, there should not be any additional changes needed for `Modern.Forms`.
+The OSX backend from Avalonia has not been ported because I do not have a Mac.
+Given the work done to get the other backends running, it would probably only take a few hours.